 Asus RT-N16 has a serial header ready to be connected (it even has labels on it, GND, RX, TX, VCC):

-One thing to note: the bluetooth module needs time to initialize, so it is not useful for accessing the boot loader.
+One thing to note: the Bluetooth module needs time to initialize, so it can not be used for accessing the bootloader.
 To restart the router, I need to plug and unplug the power cable.
-So the bluetooth module will lose its connection when I restart the device.
-By the time the bluetooth module is ready, the boot loader has already passed and you will be in the middle of Linux booting.
+So the Bluetooth module will lose its connection when I restart the device.
+By the time the Bluetooth module is ready, the bootloader has already passed and you will be in the middle of Linux booting.

-If you really want to use the bluetooth module to access the boot loader, you will either need separate power source for the bluetooth module, or make a special reset button for the router (that doesn’t involve unplugging and plugging the device, and doesn’t cut power to the bluetooth module).
+If you really want to use the Bluetooth module to access the bootloader, you will either need a separate power source for the Bluetooth module, or make a special reset button for the router (that doesn’t involve unplugging and plugging the device, and doesn’t cut power to the Bluetooth module).